PHP 7.4 Features: Typed Properties, Arrow Functions, and More

 Null Coalescing Assignment Operator

-The null coalescing assignment operator ??= assigns a value to a variable only if the variable is currently null.
+The null coalescing assignment operator ??= assigns a value to a variable only if the variable is currently null or does not exist.
 This operator provides shorthand for a common pattern that appears frequently in configuration handling and default value assignment.

 // Before PHP 7.4